AshishRam7/deploy-test-insta-bot/README.md

 ## **Deployment on Render**

+**Important Note:** Ensure that the Web Service and Redis Instance are present inside the same Render workspace to make sure the connection between them is established

 ### **1. Provision Redis Instance**
 - Create a **Redis instance** on Render.
 - Obtain connection URL(Internal URL): `redis://<username>:<password>@<host>:<port>`.